Early years

 (Jill- Oct.
 2023)

-In 1987, Johnny Depp joined the Rock City Angels.
+in 1987, Johnny Depp joined the Rock City Angels.
 “Initially when they told me he was an actor I didn’t even want to see the guy,” Rock City Angels-drummer Ringo Jukes remembers in a interview with Loudersound.
 “I was like, ‘Oh, another fucking actor.’
 When you live in Los Angeles you get sick of those bastards.
 I didn’t buy into him at all.
 But after two rehearsals he really impressed me.
 He really played some cool, outside shit on his guitar.”

 However, since he was now a "full-time" actor, he left the band again after about half a year to devote himself fully to acting.